About This Chia Seed & Ground Turmeric Porridge Recipe

 Once the porridge has thickened, pour into 2 bowls before garnishing with your stone fruit and banana chips.

 - This porridge should be eaten immediately.
-If you make it ahead and try to reheat it, it’ll most likely be very stodgy, firm and unpleasant.
-Live in the moment and eat your porridge as soon as it’s cooled down enough!
+If you make it ahead and try to reheat it, it’ll most likely be very stodgy, firm, and unpleasant.

 - Remember to wash your fruit under cold water before slicing and adorning your porridge.